Enhancing Speaker Verification with w2v-BERT 2.0 and Knowledge Distillation guided Structured Pruning: Introduction

 \section{Introduction}

 Speaker verification (SV) aims to authenticate the identity of a speaker by analyzing the voice signal.
-In recent years, significant advancements in deep learning, coupled with the availability of large-scale labeled datasets~\cite{voxceleb1, vox2dev, voxblink2, cnceleb1, cnceleb2}, have led to substantial improvements in the performance of deep neural network-based SV systems~\cite{ecapa-tdnn, cam++, redimnet}.
+In recent years, significant advancements in deep learning, coupled with large-scale labeled datasets~\cite{voxceleb1, vox2dev, voxblink2, cnceleb1, cnceleb2}, have led to substantial improvements in the performance of deep neural network-based SV systems~\cite{ecapa-tdnn, cam++, redimnet}.

 However, the scale of existing labeled datasets remains insufficient to meet the increasing complexity of model architectures.
 As a result, researchers have turned to large-scale Pre-Trained Models (PTMs)~\cite{hubert, wav2vec2.0, unispeech, w2v-bert-2.0, wavlm}, which are typically trained on hundreds of thousands or even millions of hours of unlabeled speech data.
 These models offer powerful feature representations that can significantly enhance performance on downstream tasks.
 Chen et al.~\cite{wavlm, hubert_w2v_unis_asv} employ a layer-wise weighted average of PTM's features, followed by a speaker model such as ECAPA-TDNN~\cite{ecapa-tdnn} for the SV task.
 Kim et al.~\cite{wavlm_lap_astp} introduces Layer-wise Attentive Pooling, which applies time-dynamic weighting to multi-layer representations, overcoming the limitation of conventional weighted summation that ignores certain layers.
 Peng et al.~\cite{wavlm_ca-mhfa} introduces Context-Aware Multi-Head Factorized Attentive Pooling, which incorporates contextual information and grouped queries, thereby obtaining more robust utterance-level representations.
 Zhao et al.~\cite{whisper_asv} and Cai et al.~\cite{cai_asr_sv} build upon the concept of MFA-Conformer~\cite{mfa}, concatenating all or part of the features from different PTM layers to capture richer and more comprehensive speaker representations.